maxtez-raspbaker/tezos-rpi3/Home.md

 ### _Tezos will be the first blockchain technology spreading everywhere through a swarm of tiny machines_

 ***
-#### PLEASE NOTE: in this wiki home for RPI3 F28 is the Fedora version that will support Tezos nodes on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.
+#### PLEASE NOTE: in this RPI3 wiki F28 is the Fedora version that will support Tezos nodes on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.

 ***